jeremymaya/pi-git-practice/flask_app/README.md

 #### Send a POST request with Google Assistant with IFTTT

-HTTP requst can be sent using Google Assistant by paring the assistant with Webhook on [If This Than This (IFTTT)](https://ifttt.com/).
+HTTP request can be sent using Google Assistant by pairing with Webhook on [If This Than This (IFTTT)](https://ifttt.com/).

 Create a new applet following [Integrating Google Home And IFTTT Webhooks](https://www.francoisdelport.com/2018/04/23/integrating-google-home-and-ifttt-webhooks/).